Home > Facade > Façade Lighting Creating Distinct Landmarks

 Whether it is day or night lighting, lights usually help pull attention to texture, shapes, spaces and colours, assisting the architecture in attaining its purpose.
 Vision is the single most key sense through which we relish architecture, and lighting enhances the way we perceive architecture even more, points out Shabbir Kanchwala, Senior Vice President, K Raheja Corp.

-Blending of exterior façade lighting with interior functional lighting should be done by analysing the type and size of fenestrations in the façade, and fenestration, in turn, need to be carefully placed depending on the climatic conditions of the area and the specific function for which the building is designed, points out Prof. Charanjit Singh Shah, Founding Principal, Creative Group.
-Along with making the building safe and easier to approach during night time, it enhances the architectural expression and emphasises its design features, natural shapes and surface structures.
+The blending of exterior façade lighting with interior functional lighting should be done by analysing the type and size of fenestrations in the façade, and fenestration, in turn, needs to be carefully placed depending on the climatic conditions of the area and the specific function for which the building is designed, points out Prof. Charanjit Singh Shah, Founding Principal, Creative Group.
+Along with making the building safe and easier to approach during nighttime, it enhances the architectural expression and emphasises its design features, natural shapes and surface structures.

-The building at the same time, should not contribute to light pollution, a condition where excessive artificial lighting during night time disturbs the natural habitat of the nocturnal species, adds Prof. Shah.
+The building at the same time, should not contribute to light pollution, a condition where excessive artificial lighting during nighttime disturbs the natural habitat of the nocturnal species, adds Prof. Shah.
 According to A-Project-by-Pace-Consultants, façade lighting plays a major role as it enhances the elevation in the interior or the exterior of the building.
-It emphasises the architecture, the structure, attracts attention.
+It emphasises the architecture, and the structure, and attracts attention.

-Also, the various lighting makes the experience transforming the architecture and mood of the building.
-Now a day, through lighting one can communicate messages, convey information.
-It helps in the promotion of the economy & tourism, sustainable lighting and security aspects are also some factors which add on to the marketing factor.
+Also, the various lighting makes the experience transform the architecture and mood of the building.
+Nowadays, through lighting, one can communicate messages, and convey information.
+It helps in the promotion of the economy & tourism, sustainable lighting and security aspects are also some factors that add on to the marketing factor.

 Today, however, a lot more contemporary architectural forms enjoy dramatic lighting details that almost play with the light and shade to create visual impressions that are not merely ‘illuminating’ the façade – but are actually becoming a part of the architectural interplay between form and light.
 Light filtering through trellises and transparent surfaces, colour changing façades of different moods, accent lights that form narrow beams and patterns on the surface – all of these are possibilities for architects and designers today.